 WHAT I BROUGHT AND DIDN’T NEED

 I never needed the cool, fleece-lined waterproof pants I had bought especially for this trip.
 I wore them one day, and they were just too warm.
-I didn’t need that extra pair of shoes one of the books suggested bringing, though I’m not sure whether I’d have left the Footjoys or the Adidas pair home; if your shoes get wet one day, find a blow dryer.
+I didn’t need that second pair of shoes one of the books suggested bringing, though I’m not sure whether I’d have left the Footjoys or the Adidas pair home; if your shoes get wet one day, find a blow dryer.
 I didn’t need that extra dress-up outfit; Scotland restaurants and pubs are wonderfully down-to-earth, and a rearrangement of golf clothing with the addition of some jewelry would go anywhere.
 I didn’t need the bucket hat I brought, because the hood on my ZR slicker did the job.

 WHAT I DIDN’T BRING AND NEVER NEEDED

-I didn’t bring golf clubs because my rental set from Ross at Scotland Golf Club Hire worked great, and I didn’t bring an umbrella and didn’t need one because my rental clubs came with them, as did most places we stayed.
+I didn’t bring golf clubs because my rental set from Ross at Scotland Golf Club Hire worked great, and I didn’t bring an umbrella and didn’t need one because my rental clubs came with one, as did most places we stayed.

 Visiting in late May, I didn’t bring shorts or skorts.
 Later in summer, I might bring some that would pair well with leggings for cooler days.

-WHAT I DIDN’T BRING BUT WOULD BRING NEXT TIMElaser rangefinder to better gauge distances on the unfamiliar courses.
+WHAT I DIDN’T BRING BUT WOULD BRING NEXT TIMElaser rangefinder to better gauge distances to the pin on the unfamiliar courses.
 One of my electric carts had GPS on the handle and it proved as valuable as a caddie.
 I would also practice using the Go Girl so that I could urinate anywhere I wanted on courses that had toilets only at the turn.
 Seriously!
 At one course I was told that the ladies have their spots for making do.
 Ugh!
 Good to know!

 And I would leave home my baseball hats and watch caps—new ones make for inexpensive, lightweight and memorable keepsakes along the way—but bring my most beloved Scotland purchase, picked up on Edinburgh’s Royal Mile for about $25: a plaid wool cap with a lining and a short brim that kept me both warm and dry on the worst days, and also looked pretty cute.
 I’ve since learned this style is called a “newsboy,” so you can search for that online or find pretty much the same hat on Amazon here.